Welcome to today's edition of the Rush 24-7 podcast.

 It's unbelievable.

-It is greetings and welcome, folks.
+Greetings and welcome, folks.

 Great to have you with us.

-Looking forward to uh talking to you today.
+Looking forward to talking to you today.

-Now, many of you uh have expressed concern over the amount of spending that uh might take place here in the aftermath, the rebuilding of Hurricane Katrina, and I've told you well, I don't want to repeat the whole thing, but but but I mentioned to you that that uh I heard something a little different in the president's speech.
+And I've told you, well, I don't want to repeat the whole thing, but I mentioned to you that I heard something a little different in the president's speech.

-I I heard on Thursday night.
+I heard on Thursday night.

-Now we're gonna try it our way.
+Now we're going to try it our way.

 The climate of fear that exists in newsrooms today.

-I will of course have details on this as the program unfolds today.
+I will, of course, have details on this as the program unfolds today.

 I think it's important to look at the policies, and we're glad to talk about the policies.

-I mean, one question you have to come back to is do we continue to move forward on failed policies of the past that have left too many behind, or do we think in new and bold ways to help all Americans and this president has thought in new and bold ways and actually acted, and we're making great progress to do so.
+I mean, one question you have to come back to is, do we continue to move forward on failed policies of the past that have left too many behind?

 Another rush.